 Here are the key things you need to know about REITs.

 - REITs can be public or private companies.
 Public companies are traded in financial markets and have a ticker symbol just like a stock.

 - There are two types of REITs.
 Equity REITs purchase real estate with the purpose of making money from the leasing/rental of those properties.
 Mortgage REITs make money from the purchase and sale of mortgages used to secure real estate.

-- REITs have a special tax status with the IRS, which requires them to pay out 90% of their income to their shareholders.
+- REITs have a special tax status with the IRS, which requires them to pay out 90% of their income to shareholders.
 Therefore income is generally paid out in the form of dividends. (paid monthly or quarterly)

 - Dividends are generally taxed as ordinary income.

 - Equity REITs provide investors diversification.
-Similar to a mutual fund that provides diversification through different stocks and bonds, equity REITs can provide diversification based on the property types they own and where they are located.
+Similarly to a mutual fund that provides diversification through different stocks and bonds, equity REITs can provide diversification based on the property types they own and where they are located.
 In addition, REITs have a low correlation to the performance of stocks and bonds.

 - Mortgage REITs are often viewed as more volatile.
 This is due to the fact that their business plan, which is based on mortgages, is influenced by interest rates.